zxsleebu/discord-desktop-refresh-polishment/README.md

 # BetterDiscord Theme for Discord Desktop Visual Refresh
-Polishes new discord UI and makes it even more beautiful
+Polishes new Discord UI and makes it even more beautiful

 ## Changes: